theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > No      State shall , without the Consent of the Congress , lay     any   Imposts or      Duties
 # NPrSg/P NSg   VX    .
 C/P     D   NSg     P  D   NPrSg    .
 NSg/V/J I/R/D NPl     NPrSg/C NPl
 > on  Imports or      Exports , except what  may      be     absolutely necessary for executing
 # J/P NPl/V   NPrSg/C NPl/V   .
-V/C/P  NSg/I NPrSg/VX NSg/VX J/R        NSg/J     C/P V
+V/C/P  NSg/I NPrSg/VX NSg/VX R          NSg/J     C/P V
 > it's inspection Laws  : and the net   Produce of all       Duties and Imposts , laid by
 # W?
 NSg        NPl/V .
 V/C D   NSg/J NSg/V   P  NSg/I/J/C NPl    V/C NPl     .
 V/J  P
 > any   State on  Imports or      Exports , shall be     for the Use of the Treasury of the